blakej11/blakej11.github.io/meals/elbulli/index.md

 ------------------------------------------------------------------------
 ![](48-0727.jpg#center)
-### Course 25: "helado de lima con platano y crujiente de
-  guisantes" <br /> ("Lime gelato with banana and crunchified peas")
+### Course 25: "helado de lima con platano y crujiente de guisantes" ("Lime gelato with banana and crunchified peas")

 This looks like several desserts I've seen in the elBulli 98-02
 cookbook: a dessert most easily described just by the handful of flavors